Food waste – and finding ways to reduce it – is a major priority for every player in the global supply chain. This blog explores the best approaches.

 Brand reputation

 All businesses should consider the reputational impact of high levels of food loss within their value chain.
-Food waste ranks among the top three most significant food-related concerns that consumers have, according to a recent poll by MITRE and Gallup, only behind food prices and the healthiness of products.
-Failing to be seen to act on food waste could therefore risk the credibility of a product, undermining the brand values that are so instrumental to securing customer loyalty.
+Food waste ranks among the top three most significant food-related concerns that US consumers have, according to a recent poll by MITRE and Gallup, only behind food prices and the healthiness of products.

 1. Prioritise data-driven solutions